hyperknot/gittag/README.md

 Simply manage git tags.

 - local <> remote tag sync
 - semver version bump
 - no local state

+## Development

+1. Clone this repository locally.

+2. Install it via pip in development mode:

+    ```
+    pip install -e .
+    ```

+3. The command line program `gittag` will now always run the latest code in this folder.

 ## Authors